-So without good email subject lines, your email marketing campaign could go to waste!
-But don’t worry — you’ve come to the right place.
+Without a good email subject line, your email marketing campaign could get lost in inbox!
+No need to worry — you’ve come to the right place to learn how to write subject lines that get your email noticed.

-In this article, I’ll help you understand what a subject line is and why it’s important.
-Then, we’ll dive into how to create the best email subject lines (that get people to actually open your emails!) and some great email subject line examples.
+In this article, you’ll learn what a subject line is and why it’s important.
+Then, we’ll dive into how to create the best email subject lines (that get people to actually open your emails!), plus we’ll see some great email subject line examples.

 What is the subject in an email?